-- Only ignores stale cache entries, does not actually clean them up.
-May replace them with newer data, however. - Only compiles on Linux and possibly Solaris.
+- Only compiles on Linux, Windows and possibly Solaris.
 FreeBSD 4.x decided not to support the POSIX get/set/swapcontext functions.
-Bug your favorite FreeBSD kernel or libc maintainer for a fix, or ask him to port MTasker (see below) to your operating system. - It does not do TCP yet, and may have big problems with truncated packets.
+Bug your favorite FreeBSD kernel or libc maintainer for a fix, or ask him to port MTasker (see below) to your operating system. - May have big problems with truncated packets.

-To compile, add --enable-recursor to configure and the file pdns_recursor will be compiled.
+To compile, add --enable-recursor to configure and the file pdns\recursor will be compiled.
 To run on a different port, use ./syncres --local-port=53.
 To bind to another address, use the local-address setting.